 Check your new domain to see if all pages are loading properly.
 Also login to your new wordpress dashboard and see if all plugins, themes and media files have been imported.

 2.)
-Migrating your blog to a new hosting provider (same domain name)
+Migrating your blog to a new hosting provider (While keeping the same domain name)

 If you want to migrate your blog from your current hosting provider to a new hosting provider, without changing your domain name, then there is a slightly different method to follow.